 environment.
 Now, look at all of the means simultaneously, that is, at

 Reviewing the interaction plot.

 Once again, return to the Table

-the Arrangement of Factors dialog will be
+the Arrangement of Factors dialog box.
+We

-in the interaction will be plotted.
+will be plotted.
 For this example, select STRAIN

-button, and the graph of means is then displayed.
+graph of means is displayed.

-the two main effects pattern.
+two main effects pattern.
 The rats raised in the restricted

 same time, the dull rats made